Lewanja/copia_coding_challenge/users_url.md

 ##### Reading csv file

 To access an external file, the `with open('filename', 'r') as f:`  the 'r' field shows that read operation will bbe performed.
 To write into the file, substitute 'r' with 'w'.
-The `csv.reader()` iterates over items in a csv file and returns a string each time it is `next()`.
+The `csv.reader()` iterates over items in a csv file and returns a list of the row items each time it is `next()`.
 The header values of the csv file are stored inside header array while the rows are stored inside the rows array.

 ```python
 def get_data_from_csv_file(file_path):